Nathan Friedly

 Naughty or Nice Candy Machine

-Whoopi Goldberg trying out the Candy Machine We built a Watson-powered candy machine: it gives sweet or sour candy depending on the semtiment of one's statement.
+We built a Watson-powered candy machine: it gives sweet or sour candy depending on the semtiment of one's statement.
 It was initially built for IBM's 2016 InterConnect event and then displayed at subsequent events including the Tribeca Film Festival.

 I worked on both the hardware side, assembling an Arduino to control the machines, and the software side, developing the Watson Speech JS SDK that helps capture and transcribe the user's voice.
 There was also a python script running in the background that orchestrated everything.